jbacheldor/japaneseConjugator/readme.md

 - need to fix navigation because it's currently shot
 - need to implement api calls to get data according to whatever is passed to the quiz
 - need to add in results page
+- ok need to reconfigure the superscript b/c it's off if there are two letters now
+- aso need to change how many items show up b/c it's showing kanji and not hiragana
+- alsooooo need to make it so they adjust to the box size
 - need to add in jlpt stuff
 - i'm sure i could also optimize in other ways